+Background.
 The Boards of Trustees for Medicare (also Boards) report annually to the Congress on the financial operations and actuarial status of the program, including 75-year projections of expenditures.
 Beginning in 2002, there is one combined report discussing both the Hospital Insurance program (Medicare Part A) and the Supplementary Medical Insurance program (Medicare Part B and Prescription Drug Coverage).
 The Office of the Actuary in the Centers for Medicare & Medicaid Services (CMS) prepares the report under the direction of the Boards.
 All reports going back to 1970 are located here.
 The most recent years include links to the report as well as expanded and supplementary tables.

 CMS, Office of the Actuary

 - Illustrative Alternative Scenario.
-In the 2013 Annual Reports of the Board of Trustees of the Federal Hospital Insurance and Federal Supplementary Medical Insurance Trust Funds, the Board warns that “the actual future costs for Medicare are likely to exceed those shown by the current-law projections in this report.”
-The purpose of this memorandum is to help illustrate and quantify these potentially higher costs.
+In the 2017 Annual Reports of the Board of Trustees of the Federal Hospital Insurance and Federal Supplementary Medical Insurance Trust Funds, the Board warns that there is “substantial uncertainty regarding the adequacy of future Medicare payment rates under current

 - 2010-2011 Medicare Technical Review Panel.
 Review of the Long Range Assumptions of the Medicare Trustees’ Projections: Interim Report (February 2011).